-- 6.5 Upon completion of task (in 6.3 above), the vehicle must retrace the path, cross the line X-X' again and get back to region A. This will complete one cycle.
-This time, during the retrace, the vehicle need not stay any length of time at region B or A, before the start of the second cycle. - 6.6 The vehicle should repeat these cycles. - 6.7 To count these cycles as successful cycles they must be followed by at least 20 seconds of static balancing at region A. - 6.8 The robot may continue on (untouched) for more cycles, which if successful will be counted cumulatively. - 6.9 If the robot is touched by the handler during the trial, it must be restarted for the next attempt.
+- 6.4 Upon completion of task (in 6.3 above), the vehicle must retrace the path, cross the line X-X' again and get back to region A. This will complete one cycle.
+This time, during the retrace, the vehicle need not stay any length of time at region B or A, before the start of the second cycle. - 6.5 The vehicle should repeat these cycles. - 6.6 To count these cycles as successful cycles they must be followed by at least 20 seconds of static balancing at region A. - 6.7 The robot may continue on (untouched) for more cycles, and complete them with 20 seconds of static balancing at the end, which if successful will be counted cumulatively. - 6.8 If a robot is touched by the handler during the trial, it must be restarted for the next attempt.